-- 4.16 Evidence on the OAN for Greater Norwich had been established by the Central Norfolk Strategic Housing Market Assessment (SHMA) 2017 (see chapters 4 and 5 here for the SHMA and here for the Supplementary Note to the SHMA).
+- 4.16 Evidence on the OAN for Greater Norwich had been established by the Central Norfolk Strategic Housing Market Assessment (SHMA) 2017 (see chapters 4 and 5 hereforthe.SHMA and here for the SHMA and here for the SHMA and here for the Supplementary.Note to the SHMA).
 As well as OAN, the report covers housing affordability and sets out the sizes, tenures and mix of housing required to meet needs.
 The SHMA identifies that the OAN for Greater Norwich from 2015 to 2036 is 39,486 homes (1,880 per annum). - 4.17 The Government's proposed standardised methodology suggests the OAN for Greater Norwich is higher at 2,052 per annum.
 The methodology can be rebased to the current monitoring year to give an OAN from 2017 to 2036 of 38,988 dwellings.
 If a different approach is adopted by the Government the OAN figure could change during the plan making period.
 However, given the Government's clear intention, it is reasonable to base this local plan consultation on the draft methodology.